IMS-Bio2Core-Facility/lta/README.md

 For full instructions,
 please see our guide on [contributing](./contributing.md).

+(data)=

 ### The Data

-These should be CSV files where the first 11 rows contain sample data and the first 3 columns contain the lipid metadata.
+This should be a single CSV files where the first 11 rows contain sample metadata and the first 3 columns contain the lipid metadata.
 Within the sample metadata,
 rows 4-9 should contain the:

+- Mode (*ie.* -ve vs +ve)
 - Sample ID
 - Phenotype (*ie.* lean vs obese)
 - Generation (*ie.* F1 vs F2)
 - Tissue (*ie.* heart)
 - Handling (any notes about sample prep)
-- Mode (*ie.* -ve vs +ve)

 respectively.
+You can name these metadata rows whatever you want, and tell ``lta`` where to find them with the appropriate flags.
+Please see the section on [customising your run](customising).
 In order to read the data,
 some assumptions about the format must be made.
 Should we make any changes to data format expectations,